‘Goodwill-don’t-leave-us tour’: More stumbles on Royal Caribbean visit

 Struck from the itinerary

-Prince Edward and Sophie were slated to visit Grenada, Saint Lucia, Saint Vincent and the Grenadines, and Antigua and Barbuda from April 22 to 28, but the Grenada leg of the tour was postponed at the 11th hour.
+Prince Edward, the Queen’s youngest son, and Sophie were slated to visit Grenada, Saint Lucia, Saint Vincent and the Grenadines, and Antigua and Barbuda from April 22-28, but the Grenada leg of the tour was postponed at the 11th hour.

 A day before the tour kicked off, Buckingham Palace said it was struck from the schedule after discussions with Grenada’s government and governor-general.